-If no other position is identified or accepted by the employee, and the employee is laid off (leaving County employment), he/she may bump into a County class from which he/she was promoted into Unit 16 and for which he/she held previous regular status.
+If no other position is identified or accepted by the employee, and the employee is laid off (leaving County employment), the employee may bump into a County class from which the employee was promoted into Unit 16 and for which the employee held previous regular status.
 Any such bumping must occur within the employee's department.
 To qualify for such bumping status the employee must also be held in good standing, which is defined as having a current satisfactory evaluation, and no disciplinary actions within their personnel file.
-If no bumping rights exist, and the employee is laid off, the employee will be considered for reemployment to the position from which he/she was laid off, for a period of up to twenty-four (24) months from his/her date of separation.
-Such reemployment shall be at the discretion of the Department Head.
+If no bumping rights exist, and the employee is laid off, the employee will be considered for reemployment to the position from which the employee was laid off, for a period of up to twenty-four (24) months from the employee's date of separation.
+Such re-employment shall be at the discretion of the Department Head.